This article is reproduced by permission of the author.

 Hence, despite the recent attempts from some quarters to suggest the opposite, Nittel is clearly not such a radical departure” from the Christian tradition at all.
 But this isn’t to suggest that it is somehow less Jewish.

 This history is a tale of two unequal communities buffeted between social conditions that drew them together despite the distinctive communal needs that pushed them apart.
 The customary system fulfilled a widespread and urgent need within the early modern Jewish communities of central and eastern Europe.
-It was dangerously dark deathly cold, food was scarce and wild animals were hungry.
+It was dangerously dark, deathly cold, food was scarce and hungry wild animals surrounded the Shtetl's at this time of the year.
 It was best to have get togethers at home.
+The rest is just sophistry.

 No comments: